SilverButterflies/RulesOfConversation/README.md

   >B: It is here somewhere.

-  This exchange violates the maxim of Quantity, because it is not specific enough.
+  This exchange violates the maxim of Quantity, because B is not specific enough.
 A assumes that B is doing his best to follow the maxims.
 By this assumption, if B tried to follow this maxim, he would break another maxim, such as below.

   >A: Where is that book you borrowed?